azimlabsalk/glowtrack/README.md

-# Cerebro
+# GlowTrack

-A system for capturing fluorescent labels for training motion capture models.
+A system for training motion capture models via fluorescence labeling.

 *NOTE*: The code in this repository is intended to serve as a reference for others who want to implement a similar system.
 It has not been extensively tested.
 We found it to be sufficient to serve as a proof-of-principle for research purposes.
 However, for applications with more stringent requirements, additional testing and validation would be necessary.